Skip to Content

 Washington State law defines stalking as a crime when a person, without lawful authority, intentionally and repeatedly harasses or follows another person, causing them to feel substantial emotional distress or to fear for their own safety, the safety of others, or their property.

 This definition, found in the Revised Code of Washington (RCW) 9A.46.110, is complex because it requires the prosecution to prove a pattern of behavior, not just a single incident.
-The law also includes cyberstalking, which involves using electronic communications to harass or threaten a person.
+The law also includes conduct carried out through electronic communications, which can overlap with cyber-harassment provisions in other statutes.

 The core elements that distinguish stalking from other offenses, such as harassment, are: